City of Lubbock Community Action programs.

 The grant can provide other aid as well to low income families in Lubbock Texas.
 Clients can access homeless prevention and rapid re-housing, outreach services, and more.
 The grants can also help pay for a portion of rent and offer utility bill assistance.
 There may also be relocation and stabilization services, which can include funds to pay a security deposit or first months rent.

-Family Promise can be reached at 806-744-5035.
+There is more information offered.
 Or call the Salvation Army at 806-765-9434 for information on the Emergency Solutions Grant.
 This is an annually funded program, and the money often goes quickly when it is even offered in a certain year.

 Other emergency repairs from City of Lubbock Community Action Agency are available to help qualified low-income homeowners in specific areas.
 The city may help pay for, or issue loans for, some or all of the following.